Karlsruhe Synagogue

 Are there guided tours?

-Check the official website for information on guided tours, which may enhance your understanding of the synagogue’s history and significance.
+Check the official website for information on guided tours or educational programs available during your visit.

 What’s the best time to visit?